When choosing what internet solution to go with, it is important to look at each internet solutions pros and cons.

 - Those tasks, such as configuration and provisioning, are automated

 - Multiple WAN links in an active-active configuration are supported

 - WAN optimization may or may not be supported

 No on-site security functionality

 As great as all of that functionality sounds, nothing is perfect, and there are some disadvantages associated with SD-WANs.
 In most cases, they only provide an advantage when accessing cloud-based applications.
 They do not provide any on-site security functionality.

 Do it yourself

-In addition, SD-WANs are mostly a DIY operation — meaning that your IT department is responsible for planning, design, implementation, and maintenance.
+Also, SD-WANs are mostly a DIY operation — meaning that your IT department is responsible for planning, design, implementation, and maintenance.
 This means it’s essential to have staff who can build and maintain this solution.
-Otherwise, you could be looking a hefty price tag for bringing in outside support if something goes wrong.
+Otherwise, you could be looking at a hefty price tag for bringing in outside support if something goes wrong.